Is Notion Down? How to Check Status and Keep Working During Outages (2026)

 by API Status Check

-TLDR: Check if Notion is down at apistatuscheck.com/api/notion.
-This guide covers how to verify Notion outages, access cached content offline, and maintain team productivity during downtime.
+Quick Answer: Check if Notion is down right now at apistatuscheck.com/api/notion.
+This guide covers how to verify Notion outages, access cached content offline, export your workspace, and maintain team productivity during downtime.

 Notion is your team's brain — wiki, docs, project management, meeting notes, and roadmaps all in one place.
 When it goes down, it's not just one tool that's broken.
 It's your entire knowledge base, your task tracker, your onboarding docs, and every process that lives in a Notion page.
 You can't look up how to fix things because the instructions are in Notion.